mwives/nodejs-udemy/README.md

 ### Projects made by instructions of a Udemy NodeJS course

-I'm working on a remake of this.
-It's not finished, but you can access the repository [here](https://github.com/mwives/nodejs-udemy-ts-remake)
+In order to access the upgraded version of this project, you can access [this repository](https://github.com/mwives/nodejs-udemy-ts-remake).

 ## Projects